Laing O'Rourke / Royal Academy of Engineering Professor of Systems Integration

-I am Director of the Centre for Systems Engineering and Innovation in the Department of Civil and Environmental Engineering at Imperial College London.
+I am Director of the Centre for Systems Engineering and Innovation a Faculty of Engineering initiative located in the Department of Civil and Environmental Engineering at Imperial College London.
 The Centre aims to bring systems engineering and innovation to built infrastructure.
 It is a Faculty of Engineering initiative, drawing together researchers from across disciplines.
 Industry members and partners of the Centre include Laing O'Rourke, Mott Macdonald, Bentley Systems and the Project Production Institute.
 Research themes are production systems, infrastructure inter-dependencies and the transition from project to operation.

 My current trajectory of research involves work with major infrastructure clients and projects to visualize and understand complex product systems; identify risk and build in resilience and support collaborative working.
 The work builds on a trajectory of EPSRC-funded research, including the Design Innovation Research Centre (2010-2015), which had a focus on new modes of design in the digital economy and was funded through a Challenging Engineering grant.

 I am active in a number of external roles.
-I co-curate the World Economic Forum (WEF) Engineering and Construction Transformation Map; was an advisory board member for the 2017 Institution of Civil Engineers (ICE) State of the Nation report on Digital Transformation; and co-chaired a 2017 Royal Academy of Engineering 'Frontiers of Engineering for Development' event, with international participants.
+I co-curate the World Economic Forum (WEF) Engineering and Construction Transformation Map.
+I am a Fellow of the Institution of Civil Engineers (ICE) and was a steering group member for the 2017 Institution of Civil Engineers (ICE) State of the Nation report on Digital Transformation.
+I co-chaired a 2017 Royal Academy of Engineering 'Frontiers of Engineering for Development' event, with international participants.
 Social media presence includes researchgate and twitter (tweeting in own capacity and retweets don't mean agreement).

-Comi A, Whyte J, Future making and visual artefacts: an ethnographic study of a design project, Organization Studies, ISSN:1741-3044
+Comi A, Whyte J, 2017, Future Making and Visual Artefacts: An Ethnographic Study of a Design Project, Organization Studies, ISSN:0170-8406

 Lobo S, Whyte J, 2017, Aligning and Reconciling: Building project capabilities for digital delivery, Research Policy, Vol:46, ISSN:0048-7333, Pages:93-107